 Canyon Resources (ASX:CAY)

-The 601km2 Birsok and Mandoum licences are located in the centre of Cameroon, approximately 370km northeast of the capital Yaoundé.
+The 372 km2 Birsok and Mandoum licences are located in the centre of Cameroon, approximately 370 km northeast of the capital Yaoundé.
 An application to renew the Birsok licence for a two year period from 4 December 2016 is currently pending approval by the relevant regulatory authority.
-In 2013 Aluvance entered into a joint venture with ASX listed Canyon Resources Limited.
-Canyon can earn up to a 75 per cent. interest in the Birsok and Mandoum project through funding A$6M in exploration over five years in two stages.
+In 2013 Aluvance entered into a joint venture with ASX-listed Canyon Resources Ltd. Canyon can earn up to a 75 % interest in the Birsok and Mandoum project through funding A$6M in exploration over five years in two stages.
 Canyon is currently in discussions with the Government of Cameroon regarding developing bauxite operations in the central Cameroon, including the possibility of securing additional permits in proximity to the Birsok licence.
 As part of the joint venture, the Altus Chairman (David Netherway) serves on the board of and is Chairman of Canyon.
 Altus currently holds 8,000,000 shares in Canyon which were received as part of the joint venture consideration.

-In 2015 a further RC drill programme was carried out across the highest priority target plateaux, with 75 shallow vertical holes returning an average bauxite thickness of 7.4m from or close to surface with intercepts including 55.5 per cent.
-Al2O3 over 7m and 51.9 per cent.
-Al2O3 over 11m.
-Preliminary metallurgical studies undertaken by Canyon indicate abundant free alumina with between 78 percent to 90 percent of Al2O3 amenable to refining.
-This, along with the close (<10 km) proximity of the project to the rail line between Ngaoundere and from that the Atlantic port at Douala, indicates that the bauxite may be amenable to direct shipping.
+In 2015 a further RC drill programme was carried out across the highest priority target plateaux, with 75 shallow vertical holes returning an average bauxite thickness of 7.4 m from or close to surface with intercepts including 55.5 % Al2O3 over 7 m and 51.9 % Al2O3 over 11 m.
+Preliminary metallurgical studies undertaken by Canyon indicate abundant free alumina with between 78-90 % of Al2O3amenable to refining.
+This, along with the close (<10 km) proximity of the project to the rail line between Ngaoundere and from the Atlantic port at Douala, indicates that the bauxite may be amenable to direct shipping.
 Most recently Canyon have been involved in discussions with the Cameroonian government and local rail and port operators to understand the technical details of the infrastructure to develop a mine.
 Canyon continues to assess and review advanced project opportunities in Cameroon to add to the Birsok and Mandoum Project.